-This is the fourth comprehensive Strategic Plan that has been written over the last 9 years for the Stoney Point Fire Department.
+This is the fourth comprehensive Strategic Plan that has been written over the last 9 of years for the Stoney Point Fire Department.
 The first plan was an attempt to set the department on a path to self-improvement and assist in beginning stages of the Accreditation process.
 The second plan guided us through our accreditation and reduction in our ISO classification.
 This plan will continue the tradition of taking the Stoney Point Fire Department to greater accomplishments.
-With our 2017 re-accreditation in our rear view mirror, we will start the process now for our 3rd reaccreditation in March 2022.
+On the horizon we will start the process for our second reaccreditation in in the fall of 2021.
 This process will be even more challenging as many of the benchmarks have continued to grow and evolve.
-With significant additions to our firefighting fleet will also explore to upgrade and improve our 2013 ISO 3 rating with the North Carolina Department of Insurance (DOI) rating bureau.
-Lastly, we have to continue to be able to position our organization to meet the ever changing demands of those we serve and this new 2017 - 2022 Strategic Plan lays out that vision.
+Also we have to be cognizant of the changes to the ISO grading changes that we will also have to look at over the next 5 years in order to maintain and hopefully improve our ratings.
+Lastly, we have to be able to position our organization to meet the ever changing demands of those we serve and this new Strategic Plan lays out that vision

-The Strategic Planning Team held a meeting on April 29, 2017 at Station 19.
+The Strategic Planning Team held a meeting on April 20, 2019 at Station 19.
 At this meeting the group formulated the below planning document.
 This meeting generated passionate discussions from the group wanting to take the necessary actions to be the best fire department possible.
 Past decisions were discussed and current ways of doing business were reviewed.
 In the end, a Plan was developed and approved by all members of the team.
+In order to identify progression within our plan, our plan identifies several date and wording changes that are in green or yellow.

-The Fire Department Board of Directors and members approved the Plan on June 20, 2017 and provided input on responsibilities for each Action Step of the Process.
+The Fire Department Board of Directors and members approved the Plan on June 18, 2019 and provided input on responsibilities for each Action Step of the Process.

 The Strategic Plan identified 10 Strategic Initiatives and 30 Goals.
 Each goal had at least one action step with some more complex goals requiring multiple steps.
 Almost half of the action steps were related to our service delivery and training.
-We also added foot notes, identified in green are goal achievements, orange foot notes address action in progress and on-going, while red foot notes indicate new aims, initiatives and objectives.

-Our Strategic Plan will be reviewed annually by the governing Board and Fire Department Staff with semi-annual periodic reporting and review to the organization.
+The Strategic Plan will be reviewed annually by the Board and Fire Department Staff with semiannual periodic reporting and review to the organization.
 Periodic Reports will be made available to the Board of Directors and membership.